azure10h/PFSMC/README.md

 ## Sequential Monte Carlo Particle Filter

-Based on the four algorithms above, we come up with the sequential Monte Carlo sampler for kinetic prediction as data comes sequentially\[see
+Based on the four algorithms above, we come up with the sequential Monte Carlo sampler for kinetic prediction as data comes sequentially(see Ding, Zhou, and Tarokh 2018).
-@ding2018asymptotically\].
 To initialize, we sample from a uniform distribution with a compact parameter space
 ![\\Theta](https://latex.codecogs.com/png.latex?%5CTheta "\\Theta") and
 use equal weights as